bjacklyn/bazel-remote-download-failure-repro/README.md

 ```
   private void succeedAndReset(ChannelHandlerContext ctx) {
     try {
-      succeedAndResetUserPromise();  // this resolves the download promise with internally ends up calling releaseDownloadChannel(ch)
+      succeedAndResetUserPromise();  // this resolves the download promise which internally ends up calling releaseDownloadChannel(ch),
+                                     // which means the channel can be acquired by another thread
     } finally {
       reset(ctx);                    // this conditionally closes the channel if the server requests it closed
     }